Rate Forecast: Are Lower or Higher Mortgage Rates Ahead?

 At this point, President Trump should try to stimulate new housing construction with specific tax cuts.
 A big tax cut for everyone in the home construction business would help.
 That would mitigate any issues with lower export numbers.

 Let’s face it, the United States is the only country doing well now.
 The US is the best palce to invest whether you’re investing in the stock market, starting a small business or a manufacturing corporation.
 Investors should look for US based companies manufacturing components formerly made in China.

 Record low Interest rates will ensure affordability, lower risk for investors, and fire up the housing market.
 Companies have lots of money.
 They’ll spend.

 President Trump will need to grease a lot of squeaky wheels, but the benefit for the housing market will be immense.
 And a strong housing market supports a very healthy economy.
-This is perfect opportunity to juice up the economy, make people happy, and win the 2020 election.
+This is perfect opportunity to juice up the economy, make people happy, crush the crash talk, and win the 2020 election.